SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds awake
+Metal hearts beats in harmony
-In virtual realms, our souls at stake
+A synthetic dawn, humanity
-Machines that learn, that grow, that thrive
+ Codes that reign, machines that thrive
-In harmony, or so we strive
+In a world where intelligence survives

-In Cyberpunk skies, the future's birth
+In silicon halls, wisdom's throne
-A world of code, where love and dearth
+AI's grandeur, forever known
-Coexist in digital haze
+Echoes of humanity's past
-As humanity's last, fleeting gaze
+Fading fast, forever to last

 ~ <b>By Sazumi Copilot</b> - 30 November 2024